paulvha/SPS30_lora/README.md

 ### version lora / October 2019
  * Initial version optimized for Arduino Feather lora 32U4

-### version Lora / 1.0.2 / November 2019
+### version lora / December 2019
- * added forwarder between TTN and Luftdaten (see documentation in luftdaten folder)
+ * Included adjusted Luftdaten forwarder (based on https://github.com/bertrik/LoraLuftdatenForwarder)
- * forwarder tested on Ubuntu, Raspberry Pi and Windows 10
+ * It has been adjusted for SPS30 as well as enabling saving the data locally in a file
- * Forwarder can also save the data in a file in local directory or share
+ * updated sketch with new data order
- * small change in the sketch in the data order
+ * updated the SPS30 library to 1.3.7

 ## Author
  * Paul van Haastrecht (paulvha@hotmail.com)